qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   environment http://astrostatistics.psu.edu/datasets/R/html/base/html/pretty.html)

-The listbox in the center part of the `Style` menu lists the classes together with their ranges, labels and symbols that will be rendered.
+The listbox in the center part of the :guilabel:`Style` menu lists the classes together with their ranges, labels and symbols that will be rendered.

 Click on **Classify** button to create classes using the chosen mode.
 Each